PeddaAsapu/ContactsManagement/README.md

 ##################### Summary ########################

+This is a simple web application to manage the contacts.
+Just like our contacts in mobile.
+Users can create the account and login to add their contacts and to view their existing contacts.

+Different pages of this application can be seen in Screenshots Directory.

-This Project has been done using Djano at the Backend and Django templating to work on the client side.
+This Project has been done using Django at the Backend and Django templating to work on the client side.

 Tools and Technologies :